RePierre/vardial2020/README.md

 Our model is built upon the architectures of the Word-Based Convolutional Neural Network<sup>[2](#elaraby2018deep)</sup>, and the Meta-classifier<sup>[3](#malmasi2017arabic)</sup> --- both developed for Arabic Dialect Identification.

 We developed two versions of the model --- one for each submission of the results.
-The second version was built from the first by adding supplementary layers depicted by the innermost rectangle in Figure~\ref{fig:architecture}.
+The second version was built from the first by adding supplementary layers.

 ### Core Idea